-Gipsy giraffe’s real name is Jeanett Andrea Søderstrøm: A Norwegian girl that early grew very tall physically and over time – and with constant work – into a very aware, world-thirsty and free-spirited person.
+Gipsy giraffe’s real name is Jeanett Andrea Søderstrøm and Im a Norwegian girl that early grew very tall physically and over time into a world-thirsty, awareness-seeking, free-spirited person.

 Early in life I dreamed of living in many places as an adult, and to pursuit that dream I learned Spanish in Cuba in 2004 and soon after moved to Barcelona, working as a volunteer.
 Back in Oslo I got a Bachelor degree inand , during which I lived for a year in .
 After two years as a Spanish teacher in Oslo I moved to Ibiza for love, and not only got a brilliant opportunity to get to know one of the most magical places on earth, but also its vibrant tourism and music sector.